 - Get as close to the object as possible and bend at the knees.

-- Take a long breathe and tighten the stomach muscles.
+- Take a long breath and tighten the stomach muscles.

 - Smoothly lift the object using the arms and legs, not the back!

 - Try to hold the object at the side and bottom and keep it close to the body.

 - Carry the object with the elbows slightly bent.